fracassetti-stf/AT-TPC_MLProject/README.md

 ## Folder Content:
-- AT_Project_Specifications: Project specifications.
+- `AT_Project_Specifications`: Project specifications.
-- AT-TPC_Report.ipynb : Final Report.
+- `AT-TPC_Report.ipynb`: Final Report.
-- helper_functions.py: list of functions used in the report.
+- `helper_functions.py`: list of functions used in the report.
-- DataFiles: folder containing the dataset.
+- `DataFiles`: folder containing the dataset.
-- img: folder containing the pictures used throughout the report.
+- `img`: folder containing the pictures used throughout the report.